 DO YOU OR YOUR FINANCIAL PROFESSIONALS HAVE LEGAL OR DISCIPLINARY HISTORY?

-Yes.
-Some of our financial professionals have a disciplinary history.
+Yes, we have a legal and disciplinary history and some of our financial professionals have a legal and disciplinary history.
 You should go to https://www.Investor.gov/CRS for a free and simple search tool to research DOMI and your financial professional.

 A QUESTION YOU MAY WANT TO ASK YOUR DOMI FINANCIAL PROFESSIONAL: